pnkj-kmr/infra-patch-manager/README.md

 ```
 Infra-Patch-Manager contains the following subcommands set.

         remote          | list or search a remote detail with reachablity
         rights          | read/write rights check on a remote's application(s)
         upload          | upload a patch to remote
         extract         | untaring a tar.gz file on relative remote
         apply           | applying a patch to relative remote application(s)
         verify          | helps to validate an applied patch
-    exec    | Helps to execute cmd on remote(s)
+        exec            | helps to execute commands on remote(s)

 ```